xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 For a remote and distributed team like us, Slack is important for real-time information sharing and communication and helps us make decisions in a fairly timely manner compared to if we exclusively used email.
-It's basically like IRC on steriods, if you're old enough to know what IRC is.
+It's basically like IRC on steroids, if you're old enough to know what IRC is.

 If you're also using Slack to communicate with your team members, and start to find yourself overwhelmed with too many channels, and have been thinking of